kimitasharrif/kimitasharrif/README.md

 <!---
 kimitasharrif/kimitasharrif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+🧩 Did You Know?

+ . 🧠 I can code for 8 hours straight — powered only by passion and strong Kenyan coffee.

+🧘 How I Chill

+. 🎧 Music: Lo-fi beats, AfroHouse, and old-school hip hop . 🎮 Hobbies: Gaming, hiking, and street photography, Swimming . 💬 Favorite Quote: "Simplicity is the soul of efficiency." – Austin Freeman

 --->